• Skip to primary navigation

 A two layer cake sliced into with some carrots next to it.

-This mini carrot cake is moist, soft, and perfectly spiced.
-It’s generously frosted in a classic, luscious cream cheese frosting.
-This easy two layer 6-inch cake recipe is perfect for Easter and other small holiday and spring gatherings and celebrations.
+This mini carrot cake is a moist, soft, and perfectly spiced two layer 6 inch cake.
+It’s frosted with luscious cream cheese frosting.
+This recipe is perfect for Easter and other holiday celebrations.

-If you’re looking for a mini carrot cake for two that comes together easily, this recipe is for you.
-This 6 inch carrot cake recipe makes a moist, soft, perfectly spiced cake.
+If you’re looking for an easy mini carrot cake, this recipe is for you.
+This 6 inch carrot cake recipe is a moist, soft, perfectly spiced cake.
 It is topped with classic cream cheese frosting.

-If you’re looking for more cake and cupcake recipes, try my pumpkin olive oil cake and pumpkin carrot cake cupcakes.
+If you’re looking for more cake and cupcake recipes, try my pumpkin carrot cake, pumpkin olive oil cake and pumpkin carrot cake cupcakes.

 Jump to: